 3. Pay More Than the Minimum

-This step may seem obvious, but you can make a faster dent in your debts if you pay more than the minimum each month.
+This step may seem obvious, but it’s one of the most effective ways to pay off credit cards faster — even if you’re on a tight budget.
+If you’re wondering how to pay off credit cards without extra money, small changes to your payment schedule or habits can make a big impact.
 Refer back to your budget to allocate additional funds toward specific debts.
 You can use the following tricks to pay more than the minimum:

 4. Prioritize Your Debts

-One of the best ways to pay down debt faster is to prioritize your debts.
+If you're looking for the best way to become debt free, one of the most effective strategies is to prioritize your debts.
 Common methods include the debt snowball and the debt avalanche method.
-Here’s how both work.
+Here’s how both work:

 There are other ways to prioritize your debts.
 For example: